SphinxAisso/Api-Info/README.md

 # Api-Info
-Proof of concept : Making the management rules simpler more fun and more effective
+Proof of concept : Making the management rules simpler more fun and more effective...